Abu Bakarr Mansaray

 He moved to his uncle's house in Freetown, the capital, in 1987.

-It is in a country that will soon experience the pain of civil war that Mansaray decides to become an artist.
-With an incredible will to learn, he reinvents a technique very common in West Africa, which consists of making decorative objects or toys out of wire, to create improbable futuristic machines.
-"I am an artist who creates without setting any limits.
-I draw, paint, sculpt...
-I also invent machines for my own use, and sometimes for others."
+It was in a country on the brink of a civil war that Mansaray decided to become an artist.
+With an extraordinary will to learn, he revisited a technique common in West Africa—crafting decorative objects or toys from wire—to create improbable futuristic machines.
+“I am an artist who creates without setting any limits.
+I do drawing, painting, sculpture… I also invent machines for my personal use, and sometimes for others.”

-Working on the development of systems and machinery, he studies alone in the textbooks of chemistry, physics, electronics, mathematics and proclaims himself successively "Professor", then "The Master", "The Master and Magnificent" and finally "Professor Abu The Magnificent".
-"My official name is Abu-Bockari Mansaray but most people call me Abu Bakarr Mansaray, which means the master, in reference to my extraordinary skills.
-I make unique and futuristic sculptures with machines I built myself that make these sculptures dynamic works capable of producing fire, sound, smoke, running, exploding, cold...".
+While developing systems and machinery, he studied on his own from manuals on chemistry, physics, electronics, and mathematics, and successively proclaimed himself “Professor,” then “The Master,” “The Master and Magnificent,” and finally “Professor Abu The Magnificent.”
+“My official name is Abu-Bockari Mansaray, but most people call me Abu Bakarr Mansaray, which means ‘the master,’ referring to my extraordinary skills.
+I create unique and futuristic sculptures using machines I built myself, which make these sculptures dynamic—they can produce fire, sound, smoke, move, explode, or even create cold.”

-An elusive character, traumatized by the civil war, Mansaray is passionate about science fiction and the only human capable of seeing and understanding the aliens who live among us and want to destroy us.
-From now on, he exclusively creates extraordinary drawings with graphite and colored pencils.
-Schematics, accompanied by calculations and comments, representing very precise mechanisms sketching incredible futuristic machines.
+Elusive and traumatized by civil war, Mansaray is fascinated by science fiction and considers himself the only human capable of seeing and understanding the extraterrestrials living among us who wish to destroy humanity.
+He now works exclusively on extraordinary pencil and colored pencil drawings—schematics with calculations and notes that depict intricate mechanisms sketching incredible futuristic machines.

-There is no doubt that the political, economic and social situation in Sierra Leone, a country where war has left its mark on minds and bodies, has shaped the artist's imagination.
-In 1998 he managed to flee his country in extremis for the Netherlands, but his work remains a witness to the atrocity of this war.
+There is no doubt that the political, economic, and social situation in Sierra Leone, a country scarred by war, shaped the artist’s imagination.
+In 1998, he narrowly escaped to the Netherlands, but his work remains a testament to the atrocities of that war.

-The titles of his works, Digital man (2004), Sinister Project (2006), The Aliens most sufisticated nuclear hammer SUV (2010), Sufisticated Hell Lizard (2011) or Terrific, Poisonous and Hostile (2011) evoke images of destruction and death and recall the titles of B-movies of science fiction or horror.
+The titles of his works—Digital Man (2004), Sinister Project (2006), The Aliens Most Sophisticated Nuclear Hammer SUV (2010), Sophisticated Hell Lizard (2011), and Terrific, Poisonous and Hostile (2011)—evoke images of destruction and death, reminiscent of B-movie science fiction or horror films.
 In The Aliens Ultimate.
 Bad Ass.
-(2016) the artist announces the advent of the Aliens and their desire to destroy humanity.
-A terrifying ship with complex machinery imports alien executioners to Earth who slaughter helpless humans with guns and sickles.
-Mansaray sees himself as a kind of interpreter of the alien creatures, bearers of a "superhuman" intelligence, and presents himself as the only one who can avoid the announced catastrophe: "Pray not to witness this calamity.
-See me for the solution".
+(2016), the artist depicts the arrival of aliens and their desire to annihilate humanity.
+A terrifying spacecraft with complex machinery delivers extraterrestrial executioners to Earth, massacring helpless humans with rifles and sickles.
+Mansaray sees himself as an interpreter of these alien beings, carriers of “superhuman” intelligence, and presents himself as the only one capable of averting the foretold catastrophe: “Pray not to witness this calamity.
+See me for the solution.”

-"I like to make strange and complicated drawings, to create complex machines inspired by scientific ideas that sometimes go beyond what humans can imagine.
-I want people to feel the power of creation."
+“I love creating strange and complex drawings, building intricate machines inspired by scientific ideas that sometimes go beyond what humans can imagine.
+I want people to feel the power of creation.”